 Not too far from Little India, you’ll find Singapore’s Chinatown.
 The neighborhood is a sharp contrast to the rest of Singapore, with a lot of small buildings, fragrant smells of traditional cuisine and the gold and red tones that flow through this charming neighborhood.
 One of the first things you will want to see is the monolithic Buddha Tooth Relic Temple.
-The temple is a home to a 27-foot statue of the Buddha.
-You should also check out the Pinnacle Duxton Skybridge.
-This is the tallest residential building in the world.
+The temple is home to a 27-foot statue of the Buddha.
+While in Chinatown, also check out the Pinnacle Duxton Skybridge- the tallest residential building in the world.
 You can enjoy the amazing view for just $5 SGD.
-Finally, no trip to Chingatown is complete without taking a walk around the Chinatown Street Market is something you wouldn’t want to miss.
+Finally, no trip to Chingatown is complete without taking a walk around the central street market.

 Arab Street Area

 Not very far from Chinatown and Little India, you’ll see yet another very different side of Singapore at Arab Street.
-Here, you’ll find plenty of Arabic-style boutiques, street art, and the lively local restaurants make this area one of the most vibrant neighborhoods in the Lion City.
+Here, you’ll find plenty of Arabic-style boutiques, street art, and the lively local restaurants that make this area one of the most vibrant neighborhoods in the Lion City.
 Check out the historic Muslim quarter, Bussorah Street, Haji, and Bali Lanes and Muscat Street and make a stop for some Arabic tea/coffee.

 Gardens by the Bay

 This Avatar-like landscape will intrigue you the second you go spot them from far away.
 Inside, the gardens are just as exciting.
 It’s home to over 500,000 plants from across the world.
 The gardens also have the world’s tallest indoor waterfall, which is 35 meters high.
 While you’re here, check out the Flower Dome, known as the largest greenhouse in the world.
 Climb to the OCBC Skyway for a panoramic view of the garden’s surrounding.
 And don’t forget the Cloud Forest, filled with rare plants from around the world.